Great Reduction: Results

 It is not known exactly how much the Swedish Crown profited from the reductions.
 The reductions carried out during the reign of Charles XI seem to have resulted in 1,950,000 daler silvermynt in annual rent of which 700,000 were from Sweden and Finland, the core of the Swedish Empire.
 The dominions in the eastern Baltic and northern Germany yielded approximately 1,150,000 daler silvermynt, of which 550,000 came from Livonia alone.

 Swedish Crown

 Financially, the reduction during the reign of Charles XI resulted in a significant increase of the assets of the Swedish Crown.
 To a high degree, it contributed to the development of the strong and meticulous organization of the realm's finances and government.
 The reduction also improved the situation of the landowning peasant's estate, especially since many of the recovered fiefs were sold to peasants during the reign of Charles XII.
-Sometimes the reduction is claimed to have saved the independence of the peasant estate, but this claim is not substantiated.
+Sometimes the reduction is said to have saved the independence of the peasant estate, but this is not substantiated.